mesosphere/dcos-docs-site/pages/1.12/deploying-services/multi-tenancy-primitives/index.md

 On the DC/OS cluster, there are other application-as-a-service deployed as Marathon tasks running containers.
 Each application, including Jenkins are grouped in their own instance of Marathon referred to as Marathon on Marathon (MoM) and in DC/OS documentation as non-native Marathon - where native Marathon is the default Marathon that ships with DC/OS.
 Conceptually, there is a native Marathon and non-native Marathon on Marathon that are dedicated for grouping other tasks.

 Each MoM hosts one of the groups of the application, and they have a role and quota attached.
 Each role and quota provides a method to guarantee that where one of them scales frequently, like Jenkins does as it spins up its agents on demand for a new build, that it can get the resources it requires.
 If Jenkins requires more resources, the quota can be amended on the fly to provide them.
 Another common use of MoMs is for grouping environments such as Development, Testing, and Staging on one DC/OS cluster with robust resource and access management.

+In summary, Jenkins-as-a-service is a very dynamic workload, with hundreds of Jenkins agents being run on demand.
+Having good visibility of the resources available and to understand when the quota is reached is an important parameter for tuning, availability and growth.
+The Spark example measures how much sooner the high role tasks ran than the low and to inform the tuning of the weights.

 # Implementation
 You can use the following resources to learn how to implement both Marathon on Marathon and Spark quotas: